fegarmy/SD_additional_contracts/airdrop/README.md

 * ❓ Checks if can change address if people are in presale (should fail)
 * ❓ Checks if can change address if people are in presale and time passed (should pass)
 * ❓ Checks if can double claim airdrop (should fail)
+* ✔️ Check changing of owner after launch
+* ✔️ Check changing of address after launch and before  registering one